One person in critical condition after shooting on Newton Street

 BATON ROUGE - Authorities are responding to a shooting in a Baton Rouge neighborhood.

 The incident was reported on Newton Street near North 31 Street around 11 a.m.
 Friday.
-Authorities say that one person was critically injured.
+Authorities say a man was transported to an area hospital in critical condition.
+The name of the man was not immediately released.

 More News